-Empowering through Education Knowledge about economics, money, banking and personal finance fosters a stronger economy.
+Empowering through Education

+Knowledge about economics, money, banking and personal finance fosters a stronger economy.
 The St. Louis Fed's economic education staff seeks to make a difference by reaching out to K-16 educators and their students with a variety of economic and financial education resources and programs, including videos, podcasts, online courses, lesson plans, interactive whiteboard applications, conferences and websites.
 Many materials are also available in Spanish.

+Did you know?

+In 2017, enrollment for

+Econ Lowdown's online

+courses and videos

+topped

+1.2 million.

-See what you can find at stlouisfed.org/education econlowdown[®] - Econ Lowdown, the St. Louis Fed's FREE source for award-winning, pre-K to college economic and personal finance education resources. - NEW Kiddynomics: An Economics Curriculum for Young Learners uses children's books, songs and school readiness activities to introduce basic concepts such as saving and spending.
+See what you can find at stlouisfed.org/education - Econ Lowdown, the St. Louis Fed's FREE source for award-winning, pre-K to college economic and personal finance education resources. - Reading Q&A: a new collection of online resources within the Econ Lowdown Teacher Portal (ETP).
+Reading Q&A adds top-quality resources such as Page One Economics and Focus on Finance into the ETP with assessment features.